Kevin-A/css-detector/README.md

 ## Notes

-The project is built with large amount of time pressure and (in the beginning) lack of knowledge on CasperJS and PhantomJS.
+The project is built with large amount of time pressure and (in the beginning) lack of knowledge of CasperJS and PhantomJS.

 ## Running the project